BHUTAN

 Our 18 young men in the project home are aged from 18 - 23 years.
 The guys are spread over two hostels situated adjacent to each other.
 The hostels are owned and operated by high quality local Christian leaders.
 Nearly all of the boys are studying at university.
 Some are now contemplating studying at university post-grad level.

 Buddha wanted to learn more about God so he went to Nepal to study for a Certificate in Theological Studies.
 He loved it.
-He cam to live with us back in 2015.
+He came to live with us back in 2015.
 Since then, he had graduated with a degree in tourism and hospitality and has returned to Bhutan.

 Buddha (pictured centre) comes from a Buddhist family.
 He is a fine young man.
 He decided to finish his Bhutan based high school education back in 2011 and then went to work on his father's farm.
 Not long after that he became a Christian (through his uncle and brother).